rickijen/azure-batch-k8s-jobs/README.md

 1. Set environment variables

    Before running the sample application, set environment variables listed in the table below to appropriate values.
+You can use the shell script `./set-env.test.sh` to configure the env variables for the current shell session.

    Environment Variable Name | Value | Description
    ------------------------- | ----- | -----------